Kiron-jgec/Kiron-jgec/README.md

 - 👋 Hi, I’m @Kiron
 - 👀 I’m interested in web design and development
-- 🌱 I’m currently working in vuejs for frontend and nodejs for backend
+- 🌱 I’m currently working in VueJs,ReactJs for frontend and nodejs for backend

 <!---